BHS Counseling Newsletter

 The Governor’s Early College Scholars Program is intended to encourage eligible high school students to complete requirements for a high school diploma and concurrently earn at least 15 hours of transferable credits toward a college degree.
 This program can potentially result in a more productive senior year and reduce the amount of college tuition for families.
 Students earning a college degree in seven semesters instead of eight can save an average of $5,000 in college expenses.

 The Governor’s Early College Scholars Program agreement may be signed at any time, from ninth to twelfth grade.
 Participants agree to: (1) earn an Advanced Studies diploma with a Governor’s Seal and (2) take and complete college-level course work (ie: AP or dual enrollment) that will earn at least 15 transferable college credits while enrolled in high school.
-Interested students can download the Early College Scholars Agreement from this newsletter, at the “Academic Advising” menu of the Counseling Center webpage, or pick one up in the Counseling Center.
+Interested students can download the Early College Scholars Agreement from the PDF document below, at the “Academic Advising” menu of the Counseling Center webpage, or pick one up in the Counseling Center.
 Completed forms should be returned to the Counseling Center.

 Completing the FAFSA